-- the RAMSAR listed Great Sandy Strait (including Tin Can Bay and inlet)
+- the Ramsar listed Great Sand Straight (including Tin Can Bay and inlet)

 - UNESCO Great Sandy Biosphere Reserve

 - Great Sandy National Park

 - Rainbow Beach and Double Island Point.

-From an economic perspective the unique and beautiful coastal landscape of the Cooloola Coast drives a strong tourism sector that is a significant contributor to the Gympie economy.
-The region attracts over 500,000 tourists that stay a total of over one million guest nights per annum.
+From an economic perspective, the unique and beautiful coastal landscape of the Cooloola Coast drives a strong tourism sector that is a significant contributor to the Gympie economy.
+The region attracts over 500,000 tourists that stay a total of over 1 million guest nights per annum.
 The region also attracts significant levels of day visitors, particularly out of the Sunshine Coast (both tourists and regional residents).

 The beach road along Rainbow Beach and Cooloola Beach is a significant asset, providing recreational values to locals and tourists alike.
-It is estimated that the annual willingness to pay for access to the beach road at Rainbow Beach is in the order of \$35 million, based on an estimated 300,000 trips per year or around 820 per day with vehicle operating costs of \$14 million and the access permit fees paid.
+The importance of the accessibility to the beach for vehicular travel is highlighted by the estimated 300,000 vehicle trips per annum, or around 820 trips per day.

-Community engagement undertaken as part of the preparation of the CHAS identified the values of importance to residents:
+Community engagement undertaken as part of the preparation of the CHAS identified the values of importance to residents as being:

 - tourism potential,

 - the quality of the environment,

 - cultural values,

 - recreation,

 - the character of coastal communities,

 - the provision and maintenance of infrastructure, and,

-- public safety.
+public safety.